Welcome to the website of the exhibition project

 The diversity of animal and plant species is often higher in cities than in the countryside.
 One reason for this is the intensive use of fertilisers and pesticides on pastures and ﬁelds.
 In the city, in contrast, manifold green spaces offer plenty of food and habitats for various animals.
 Such green spaces include parks and lawns, allotment and community gardens as well as balconies and green roofs.
 This exhibition provides you with practical tips for eco-friendly greening of your private balcony, patio or garden.
-The exhibition is a cooperative project between the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig and the Martin Luther University Halle-Wittenberg.
+The exhibition is a cooperative project between the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig and the Botanical Garden of the Friedrich Schiller University Jena.

 Most earthworms feed on dead leaves.
 Some earthworm species live aboveground in the leaf litter layer, while others live belowground and dig tunnel systems.
 In doing so, these subterranean earthworms

 When cabbage plants are nibbled by insects, they form bitter substances (mustard oils).
 As insects do not like the taste of these, they usually look for another plant.
 The caterpillars

 Approximately 70% of the water used by humans is used in arable farming.
 Agriculture is thus the largest consumer of water in the world.
 Cities are also consuming more and

 Alongside warmth, light, air and water, plants also need nutrients in order to grow.
 They are often available to the plant in the soil in an unusable form or in